heroku/heroku-buildpack-testrunner/README.md

 directories for use with buildpack scripts.
 These directories are deleted after each test case completes.
 You will also be provided a
 `${BUILDPACK_HOME}` value to deterministically find the root of your buildpack.

-When running buildpack scripts, it is recommended to use the `capture` command to capture the stdout, stderr, and return value of the script.
+When running buildpack scripts, it is recommended to use the `detect`, `compile`, and `release` functions from `test_utils.sh`, which will provide the correct parameters and capture the stdout, stderr, and return values of the scripts.
+If you need to manually capture a command, the `capture` function is also available to you by just calling `capture` before your command, but use the pre-defined functions whenever possible.
-Just place the `capture` command before to your statement, and you can then access the `${STD_OUT}` file, `${STD_ERR}` file, and `${RETURN}` value after it completes.
-For example, to run the `compile` script and capture all its output:
+Either way you capture, you will then have access to the `${STD_OUT}` file, `${STD_ERR}` file, and `${RETURN}` value after the capture completes.
+To inspect these files and values, there are a few helpful assertions:

+ - `assertCapturedSuccess`: captured command exited with 0 and stderr is empty
+ - `assertCapturedError [[expectedErrorCode] expectedValue]`: captured command exited with non-0 value (or optional specified error code), stderr is empty, and stdout contains expected value
+ - `assertCaptured [[assertionMessage] expectedValue]`: captured stdout contains an expected value
+ - `assertNotCaptured [[assertionMessage] expectedValue]`: captured stdout does not contain an expected value
+ - `assertNotCaptured [[assertionMessage] expectedValue]`: captured stdout does not contain an expected value
+ - `assertAppDetected appName`: stdout only contains app name
+ - `assertNoAppDetected`: stdout only contains "no"

+For example, to test that `compile` completes successfully and contains something in the logs:

+    compile
+    assertCapturedSuccess
+    assertCaptured "A string that should be in the output"

+An example of asserting an error:

+    compile
+    assertCapturedError "An error message we're expecting"

+Manually capturing is also available, which can be helpful when debugging tests, but is generally not needed.
+Use the assertions above whenever possible:

     capture ${BUILDPACK_HOME}/bin/compile ${BUILD_DIR} ${CACHE_DIR}

-You can then assert its behavior by reading the captured output:
+Manually asserting on the raw captured values is also available, but is generally not needed.
+Use the assertions above whenever possible:

     assertEquals 0 "${RETURN}"
     assertContains "expected output" "$(cat ${STD_OUT})"
     assertEquals "" "$(cat ${STD_ERR})"

-All captured data is cleared betweeen test cases, but in case you need to capture two different commands in one test case, run the `resetCapture` command; however, if you find yourself doing this too much, consider making your test cases more granular.
-Rememeber you can use the `-c` flag locally to cache downloads, which can signifigantly increase the speed of tests that make heavy use of `curl`.
+All captured data is cleared betweeen test cases and before every `capture`.

-If you are downloading files in tests, it is highly recommended to use `assertFileMD5 expectedHash filename` to make sure you actually downloaded the correct file.
+If you are downloading files in tests, it is highly recommended to use

+    assertFileMD5 expectedHash filename

+to make sure you actually downloaded the correct file.
 This assertion is more portable between platforms rather than computing the MD5 yourself.

 Metatesting
 -----------